demisto/content/Packs/MicrosoftDefenderAdvancedThreatProtection/Scripts/TransformIndicatorToMSDefenderIOC/README.md

 Transform a XSOAR indicator into a Microsoft Defender for Endpoint IOC.
-The output (at TransformIndicatorToMSDefenderIOC.JsonOutput) is a json represents the indicators in MSDE format.
+The output (at TransformIndicatorToMSDefenderIOC.JsonOutput) is a json representation of the indicators in MSDE format.
 This json can be the input for the *microsoft-atp-indicator-batch-update* command.

 ## Script Data
 ---